Didip-eu/didip_summer_school/D03/readme.md

    - Group discussion on annotation guidelines for various medieval corpora.

 3. **WHY: Why Do We Need Named Entity Recognition?**
-   - Applications of NER, such as index-building, named entity linking, relation extraction, and network analysis.
+   - Why do we do NER? - Information Extraction: Relation Extraction, Event Extraction, Coreference Resolution, Named Entity Linking, Knowledge Base Population
-   - Overview of existing annotation toolkits (Transkribus, Inception, TEI).
+   - Overview of existing annotation toolkits (Transkribus, Inception, Doccano).
    - Hands-on session on creating annotated data.

 4. **HOW: What is Named Entity Recognition?**